noise-lab/security-course/docs/agenda.md

      * Amount and Substantiality of the Portion Used
      * Effect of the Use on the Market
    * Reverse Engineering for Interoperability
+   * Possible Midterm Topic: Given a scenario, analyze whether a particular use of copyrighted material is likely to be considered fair use.
+Consider recent software copyright cases (Google v.
+Oracle, Splunk v.
+Cribl, etc.)
 * CPRA Compliance and Automated Compliance Checking
    * Requirements for Opt-Out Links
    * Spillover Effect